 Are you happy when you can grow something that you don’t have to buy?
 Do you like nuts?
 Do you like a quick return on investments in your gardening and tree planting?
 Then, you just may want to plant hazelnut trees!
-They are a versatile, tasty food with good nutrition.
+The edible hazelnuts are a versatile, tasty food with good nutrition.
 They are even thought to be a good cancer preventative food!
 Growing hazelnuts is a great source of protein when homesteading and they are also a great way of helping your animal friends.
 Here is how to plant a hazelnut tree and why it is a very practical, rewarding thing to do.

 Planting Hazlenut Trees For Self-Sufficiency